7 Smart Quiz Funnels You Can Use to Capture Leads & Recommend Products (Examples Included)

 <recommendation>3.
 The product recommendation quiz<recommendation>

 Selling multiple products through your ecommerce store?
-Help people overcome "product selection overwhelm" by getting them to the right product(s) via a quiz.
+Help people overcome "product selection overwhelm" by getting them to the right product(s) via an ecommerce quiz.

 It asks people where they workout, what their fitness goals are, and the obstacles currently in their path: